 Anyone drawing up a living will must ensure that the relevant people are notified in case of emergency.
 In addition to medical data, insured persons can have the fact that they have drawn up a living will registered on the insurance card – together with the storage location.
 Note: The health insurance company has no access to this data.

-Your personal monthly premium (in CHF) can be found on page 1 of your insurance policy, which shows how your premium is calculated.
+Your personal monthly premium (in CHF) can be found on your premium statement.

-This is printed on your personal insurance policy.
+This is printed on your personal insurance policy or insurance card.

 Anyone aged 14 and over who has an active insurance policy.